Stem Cell Treatment for degenerative disc disease DDD back pain

 Can Stem Cells Help Reverse Degenerative Disc Disease?

-It keeps us upright, helps to carry a large part of our weight, and is equally flexible and stable.
+It keeps us upright, helps us carry much weight, and is equally flexible and stable.
 The human spine is an anatomical marvel that consists of millions of nerves that connect our brain to all nerves in the body.
 The spine is a highway for sending messages between the mind and body.
-Our spinal cord is protected by vertebrae bones that and form the shape of the spine.
-Even the slight injury, loss of disc height or degeneration to the back vertebrae or surrounding tissues can result in severe back pain.
+Our spinal cord is protected by vertebrae bones that form the spine’s shape.
+Even a slight injury, loss of disc height, or degeneration of the back vertebrae or surrounding tissues can result in severe back pain.

 spinal-degeneration-intervertebral-discsWhat is DDD?

-DDD or Degenerative disc disease is an age-related medical condition that gets diagnosed when one or more of the intervertebral discs (discs between the vertebrae of the spinal column) breaks down or deteriorates.
-Lower lumbar disc disease is often painful and can significantly impact the quality of a patient’s life.
+DDD, or Degenerative disc disease, is an age-related medical condition diagnosed when one or more intervertebral discs (discs between the spinal column’s vertebrae) break down or deteriorate.
+Lower lumbar disc disease is often painful and can significantly impact a patient’s quality of life.
 Disc degeneration is a normal part of the aging process, and for many senior individuals, DDD isn’t an issue.
 For others, however, a degenerated disc may cause severe pain and chronic discomfort in the knee joints, back, hip joint, shoulder joint, and neck areas.

 Cause of Spinal Disk Deterioration

 Degeneration of the spinal discs can happen for a variety of reasons.
-Simple events like walking, carrying heavy loads, repetitive movements, and shock playing sports cause micro-injuries to our spinal column day after day.
-Often these events go unnoticed thanks to the vertebrae that act as a shock absorber.
+Simple events like walking, carrying heavy loads, repetitive movements, and shock-playing sports cause micro-injuries to our spinal column day after day.
+Often, these events go unnoticed, thanks to the vertebrae that act as shock absorbers.
 Every time the shock absorbers get used, a tiny amount of synovial fluid gets released to help “lubricate” the joints.
-During the sleep cycle, the discs can rebound back to the initial stage, but over time, damage to chondrocytes and synovial cells from stress and inflammation causes this mechanism to loses its effectiveness.
-This damage over time leads to asymmetric joint space narrowing, osteophytes, subchondral sclerosis, and cyst formations.
-A healthy spinal disc is formed of a few parts including the nucleus pulposus at the center of the spine and surrounded by the annulus fibrosus, which is a fibrous ring.
-The center nucleus pulposus area is very soft, jelly-like substance that is well hydrated.
-Over time and constant wear and tear, the nucleus pulposus (NP) begins to get stiff and dehydrated.
-This dehydration leads to the reduction in disc height & disc space narrowing, which causes excess stress on the annulus fibrosis.
-This stress leads to cause damage to the annulus resulting in instability of posture and back pain.
+During the sleep cycle, the discs can rebound to the initial stage.
+Still, over time, damage to chondrocytes and synovial cells from stress and inflammation causes this mechanism to lose effectiveness.
+This damage, over time, leads to asymmetric joint space narrowing, osteophytes, subchondral sclerosis, and cyst formations.
+A healthy spinal disc comprises a few parts, including the nucleus pulposus at the center of the spine and surrounded by the annulus fibrosus, a fibrous ring.
+The center nucleus pulposus area is a very soft, jelly-like, well-hydrated substance.
+Over time and with constant wear and tear, the nucleus pulposus (NP) begins to get stiff and dehydrated.
+This dehydration leads to a reduction in disc height & disc space narrowing, which causes excess stress on the annulus fibrosis.
+This stress damages the annulus, resulting in instability of posture and back pain.
 Such a scenario is diagnosed as intervertebral disc degeneration or DDD.

 Spinal Lumbar Degeneration

-This spinal degeneration disease occurs slowly and gradually but often are felt first in the lumbar spine region because they are exposed to heavier loads more often than the discs in the neck (cervical spine) region.
+This spinal degeneration disease occurs slowly and gradually.
+Still, it is often felt first in the lumbar spine region because they are exposed to heavier loads more often than the discs in the neck (cervical spine) region.
 The spinal degeneration of intervertebral discs between the ( L5-S1) lumbar vertebra L5 and the lumbosacral segment S1 are most frequently affected.
-With symptomatic degenerative disc failure, chronic lower back pain radiates towards the hips, or often there is a discomfort within the buttocks or thighs while walking, stem-cell-treatment-herniated-lumbar-disc-back-painother symptoms such as sporadic tingling or weakness in the knees might also be evident.
+With symptomatic degenerative disc failure, chronic lower back pain radiates towards the hips, or often, there is a discomfort within the buttocks or thighs while walking; other symptoms, such as sporadic tingling or weakness in the knees might also be evident.
 Physical pain or discomfort might also be felt while bending, sitting, lifting, and twisting.

 Cervical Spine & Neck Pain

-Chronic neck pain may also be brought on in the upper spine.
-Patients often report discomfort or pain radiating towards the arms, hands, and shoulders.
-The distress the patients feel in the neck may interrupt healthy blood flow going to the brain, which then consequently affects the memory and other cognitive skills.
+Chronic neck pain may also affect the upper spine.
+Patients often report discomfort or pain radiating to the arms, hands, and shoulders.
+The patients’ distress in the neck may interrupt healthy blood flow to the brain, consequently affecting memory and other cognitive skills.
 This interruption in the blood flow might also trigger headaches and vertigo.

 Types of DDD – Discogenic Pain